splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

         port: 999
 ```

-Two obligatory fields for the host configuration are `address` and `port`.
-Other fields that can be modified here are:
+The one obligatory field for the host configuration is `address`.
+If `port` isn't configured its default value is `161`.
-`community`, `secret`, `version`, `security_engine`.
-However, if they remain unspecified in the host configuration, they
+Other fields that can be modified here are: `community`, `secret`, `version`, `security_engine`.
-will be derived from the inventory record regarding this specific group.
+However, if they remain unspecified in the host configuration, they will be derived from the inventory record regarding this specific group.